zzyAJohn/ajohn.top/docs/notes/cs61a/lab05.md

 ### Q1: WWPD: List-Mutation

-Important: For all WWPD questions, type if you believe the answer is , if it errors, and if nothing is displayed.Function<function...>ErrorNothing
+**Important**: For all WWPD questions, type Function if you believe the answer is <function...>, Error if it errors, and Nothing if nothing is displayed.

 Use Ok to test your knowledge with the following "What Would Python Display?" questions: